patrickemonts/personal-webpage/content/post/argparse/index.md

 # TL;DR
 Python offers multiple ways to parse command line parameters.
-The most convenient one is to use the module `argparse`.
+The most convenient one is to use the `argparse` package.

 # Don't write it yourself -- use `argparse`
 The most direct way to access command line parameters is the system package `sys`.